Hammarou/Refactor-HTML/README.md

 Greetings!

--The purpose of theis week's challenge is to make the website more accessible and user friendly to individuals with visual imapairments.
+-The purpose of theis week's challenge is to make the webpage more accessible and user friendly to individuals with visual imapairments.

 -I have added a alt attribute to the image element with a brief descripton of the image.
 This is to provide alternative information to the user, incase the image cannot be displayed or the user is utilizing a screen reader.